 What your results tell you: The common laboratory range for all adults is 0.35 to 5.50 and a more ideal level is 0.35 to 2.0.

 Markers of bone resorption tests

 Bone resorption (or breakdown) tests measure the amount of one specific bone protein in the urine or blood.
 As one loses bone this bone protein fragment shows up in the urine and blood in increased amounts.
 At the Center for Better Bones, we generally use the N-telopeptides crosslinks (NTx) urine test, but there are several others available.
-One commonly used test is the urine Dpd test (deoxypyridinium crosslinks test).
-There is also an NTx serum test and the CTX serum test..
+Other commonly used tests include the NTx serum test and the CTx serum test.